Colonel David W. Sutherland, U.S. Army (Ret.), Chairman

 Colonel Whitehurst has served as an infantry officer for 28 years in various command and staff positions both within the U.S. and overseas.
 His command experience culminated with brigade command in the 10th Mountain Division, and his most recent staff experience was as the 18th Airborne Corps Chief of Staff.
 His deployments include Bosnia-Herzegovina and multiple deployments to Iraq and Afghanistan.
 Most recently, he served as Director of the Army’s Soldier for Life Program.

 Colonel Whitehurst graduated from the University of North Carolina with a bachelor’s degree.
 His advanced degrees consist of a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Art and Science from the School of Advanced Military Studies, and a Master of Arts in Liberal Studies from Louisiana State University and A&M College.

-Director of Strategic Philanthropy
+Nancy Lee, Director of Strategic Philanthropy

 Nancy Lee is the Director of Strategic Philanthropy for Dixon Center for Military and Veterans Services.